ankit-rathi/ankit-rathi.github.io_backup/_pages/dsai-ssh/understanding-the-big-picture.md

 ![](https://cdn-images-1.medium.com/max/800/0*jdY_8JYWBFiV8Z-m)

-This post will focus on the steps required to network & land the job in DS/AI field.
-How to network with like-minded professionals, how to search for relevant job openings, how to prepare & crack DS/AI interviews.
+This post will focus on the steps required to network & land the job in data intelligence field.
+How to network with like-minded professionals, how to search for relevant job openings, how to prepare & crack data intelligence interviews.

 ### Putting it all together

-Before diving into the details, in the current post, you are looking at the big picture of what will be covered in this series and how that fits into your learning curve as a DS/AI starter/enthusiast.
+Before diving into the details, in the current post, you are looking at the big picture of what will be covered in this series and how that fits into your learning curve as a data intelligence starter/enthusiast.

 ![](https://cdn-images-1.medium.com/max/800/0*5vzhkZLEPxQmtNDi)